-I'm a teacher of Argentine Tango who specializes in the social style of Tango, that is, "the way tango is danced in the dance halls of Buenos Aires."
+I am a teacher of Argentine Tango who specializes in the social style of Tango.
+That means: "the way tango is danced in the dance halls of Buenos Aires."
 This style is easier than more performance-oriented styles.

-Over the years I've discovered more and more inspiration from the music of tango rather than than the "cool moves".
+Over the years I've discovered more and more inspiration from the internal feeling, the connection with my partner, and the music of tango rather than than the "cool moves".

 I offer private lessons, workshops and occasional class series.

 The Romance of Argentine Tango